 - Type A personality

-- The family history of coronary artery diseases
+- A family history of coronary artery diseases

 Diagnosis of Angina